na-na-hi/renget/archive/6wfys.md

 *Honorable Mention*

 Skills of the Wild - Expands greatly upon campfire's skills to give you meaningful progression in hunting, survival, cooking, etc. 2.0 removes a lot of bullshit dependencies and streamlines considerably.
+I have used this on every playthrough since it was released and found it to be just as satisfying for woodsy characters as for city slickers.
+*and*
 Simple Hunting Overhaul - No-bullshit streamlined alternative to Hunterborn without the compatibility nightmares.
 I would only use Hunterborn now for a focused Bosmer playthrough of some sort.
 Even then, good luck patching recipes and such.
 You'll need it.

 ###Alchemy:

-Apothecary or SkyToxin - They make poison dangerous and potions heal over time, which are the only real problems with vanilla.
+Apothecary - it makes poison dangerous and potions heal over time, which are the only real problems with vanilla.
+*or* SkyToxin - Same deal, makes poison hurt and potions have some side effects.
+The renaming is a bit over the top but the gameplay is crunchy.

 *But nwahman I use CACO*
 Feel free to keep it.
 I don't use it unless I'm playing a fluid druid because it's a compatibility shitfuck, but if it's worth it to you, that's cool too.